 (By the way, the cost of the final pencil-and-paper test was $84 and additional score reports were $10 each.
 Now it's $250 and additional score reports are $25 each.
-That's a great example of what happens when a monopoly is allowed to operate.
-Maybe someone in business school can come up with a way to introduce free market forces into the GMAT administration process.)
+That's a great example of what happens when a monopoly is allowed to operate.)

 I had one student who consistently scored in the mid 500s with me.
 He took the test under non-standard conditions (he got double time), went up more than 100 points, and was accepted at Harvard.
 I don't think Harvard would have taken him in the mid-500s, so the special accommodations worked out particularly well for him (as did HBS).

-If you hope to go to a top school, you'd be crazy not to prepare for the GMAT.
+IIf you hope to go to a top-tier school, you'd be crazy not to prepare for the GMAT.
 Being admitted to Kellogg or Columbia or Stanford or a similar school is well worth the time and money invested in a good prep course.

 Perfect GMAT scores are surprisingly rare at the top business schools.
 Every year I'm shocked to see the highest reported score at Stanford, Harvard, Wharton, Kellogg, Columbia and the other top schools because it's typically a 790 or 780 or even a 770.
 Getting a perfect GMAT score isn't terribly difficult if you're willing to work (ask my students how hard I work them), but it also isn't necessary and you shouldn't waste your time prepping for points you don't need.